cry-inc/e57/README.md

 ## Known Limitations
 * Does not support Point Grouping
 * Does not support Index Packets
+* Does not support point attributes of type String
 * Only very basic support for extensions

 ## Please report incompatible files!